qhkm/fiverr-clone-v2/README.md

 # Fiverr-Clone
-This is an effort to try and emulate the famous freelance online market.
+This is an effort to try and emulate the famous freelance online market -> FIVERR.

+User stories and app features as listed below:

 ## User Stories
 * User can sign in new account